 A story about art history.

-A good friend invited me to join him on his quest to learn French, so I said, “Sure!”—as you would.
+A few weeks back, a good friend invited me to join him on a quest to learn French, so I said, “Sure!”—as you would.
 I suggested, instead of learning a bunch of French words, how about we learn the history of art in French, so it’s more interesting?
 Part of the deal was me proving to myself I could put an e-learning package together in Adapt, a great tool I’ve known for years but never got to properly use until now.

 A few prompts down and bam!
 The bot got it just right.